- American Silver Eagles

 Buying Silver Coins The Easy Way

 Gainesville Coins makes buying silver bullion or collectible coins easy.
 We carry a wide selection of the most trusted precious metals items.
 International orders must be paid for by bank wire, even if you order online.
 Domestic purchase orders can be paid by credit card, check, bank wire, or even cryptocurrency.
-Silver coin prices are based on the spot price plus a small premium.
+Silver coin prices are based on the silver spot price plus a small premium.
 It works the same way with gold bullion and gold prices.

 Gainesville Coins sells everything from large gold bars to old silver dimes at low, low prices.
 We ship precious metals to 47 countries worldwide.
 We probably ship to yours!
 Buy silver coins online or in our showroom on site.
 Shop for gold and silver bullion at great prices at Gainesville Coins.